Part of the Empowering Professionals in Aging series

 Includes one complimentary Continuing Education (CE) credit*

-UsAgainstAlzheimer’s (UsA2) is an advocacy- and research-focused organization that pushes for expanding treatments and accelerating research toward a cure for Alzheimer’s disease.
-UsA2 works to ensure that all communities’ voices are heard through networks and initiatives including WomenAgainstAlzheimer’s, LatinosAgainstAlzheimer’s and AfricanAmericansAgainstAlzheimer’s.
+UsAgainstAlzheimer’s (UsA2) is a disruptive advocacy and research-focused organization that is pushing for expanding treatments and speeding the search for a cure for Alzheimer’s disease.
+UsA2 works to ensure that all communities have their voices heard through various networks and initiatives including WomenAgainstAlzheimer’s, LatinosAgainstAlzheimer’s and AfricanAmericansAgainstAlzheimer’s.

-- Discuss the need for a proactive approach for brain health equality; and
+- Discuss the need for a proactive approach for brain health equality.

 - Learn how we can all help decrease these disparities.

 Stephanie Monroe is Director of Equity and Access and Executive Director of AfricanAmericansAgainstAlzheimer’s, a network of UsAgainstAlzheimer’s, and the first national network created to raise awareness of the impact of Alzheimer’s health disparities on communities of color and women, the need for greater minority participation in clinical trials and the importance focusing on brain health and Alzheimer’s risk reduction in all communities.
 Monroe is an attorney with three decades of federal public policy experience, including serving as Assistant Secretary of Education for Civil Rights.
 She also was Chief Counsel of the U.S. Senate Committee on Health, Education, Labor and Pensions, and Staff Director of the Senate Subcommittee on Children and Families.